-Grab a bite to eat at Borough Market and see The Shard
+Have a bite to eat in Borough Market and see The Shard

-After finishing seeing the works of the Tate Modern it is time to follow the itinerary.
-On the way to Borough Market we pass by some points worth seeing, such as Shakespeare's Globe or the ruins of Winchester Palace.
+After finishing seeing the works of the Tate Modern it is time to continue the itinerary.
+On the way to Borough Market you pass by some points worth seeing, such as Shakespeare's Globe or the ruins of Winchester Palace.

-If, like me, you like to stroll through the markets, Borough Market is an essential stop.
+If, like me, you like to stroll through the markets, Borough Market is a must stop.
 It is the most important food market in London and wandering around inside you can still breathe some of its old charm and history.

-The oldest part of the market is covered, but there are also interesting stalls in the open air.
+The oldest part of the market is covered, but you can also find interesting stalls outdoors.

-Borough Market has an area dedicated to street food stalls where you can grab a bite to eat before continuing the tour.
+Borough Market has an area dedicated to street food stalls where you can grab a bite to eat before continuing your tour.